Home

 Scott 1507 (2012)

 In 313, Constantine and co-emperor Licinius issued the Edict of Milan which granted toleration to all religions in the Empire, including Christianity.
-In 324 he defeated Licinus at the Battle of Adrianople and became sole emperor.
+The stamp above celebrates the 1700th anniversary of the Edict of Milan, part of a set issued in 2013, and shows Constantine with Pope Sylvester I. In 324 he defeated Licinus at the Battle of Adrianople and became sole emperor.
 That same year he founded the city of Constantinople (formerly Byzantium), which was dedicated in 330 as the new capital of the Roman Empire.

 Before he left Rome for the east, Constantine encouraged the construction of Old St. Peter’s Basilica over the tomb of St. Peter, and also favored the construction of the Basilica of St. Paul Outside the Walls.
 Constantine summoned the Council at Nicea in 325, which defined Christianity’s creed.
 He granted extensive land and property to the Church and supported the spread of the Christian faith.
-Constantine was baptised on his deathbed and died on 22 May, 337 in Nicomedia.
-He was initially buried at the Church of Holy Apostles in Constantinople (destroyed 1458 by the Ottoman Turks).
+Constantine was baptized on his deathbed and died on May 22, 337. in Nicomedia.
+He was buried at the Church of Holy Apostles in Constantinople.
+Unfortunately, the church was destroyed in 1458 by the Ottoman Turks, and Constantine's remains were lost.
 The Basilica contained thirteen niches for the Apostles, with the thirteenth being designed for Constantine.
+Although not listed in the martyrology of Latin saints, he is venerated by most Eastern Christian Churches as "Saint Constantine".

-Constantine’s very significant contribution to Christianity is that he set it on a legal foundation which allowed it to spread within the Roman Empire.
-In 380, Emperor Theodosius I, the Great declared Christianity to be the official religion ot the Roman Empire, a remarkable development for a religion periodically persecuted from the first century until 313 (and for a brief time under Emperor Julian, the Apostate, 361-363).
+Constantine’s legacy regarding Christianity is that he set it on a legal foundation which allowed it to spread within the Roman Empire.
+In 380, Emperor Theodosius I, the Great, declared Christianity to be the official religion of the Roman Empire, a remarkable development for a religion that was periodically, and often brutally, persecuted from the first century until 313.

-It should also be noted that Constantine's mother, Saint Helena, also played a prominent role in early Christianity.
-Her pilgrimage to the Holy Land around the years 326–328 AD resulted in the construction of the Church of the Nativity in Bethlehem, as well as the transmission of Christian relics to Rome.
+It is difficult to separate Constantine's role in the rise of Christianity from his mother, Saint Helena.
+Her pilgrimage to the Holy Land around the years 326–328 AD resulted in the construction of the Church of the Nativity in Bethlehem, as well as the transmission of many Christian relics to Rome.

 • James C Hamilton, Vatican Notes, Volume 60, Number 354, pp. 4-6, 2012, Vatican City New Issues: September 2012